Message from the Chief Fellow

-What will you find at IU School of Medicine?
-There is a diverse and robust clinical experience across several clinical sites seeing a variety of pathology and learning from the best on how to perform endoscopy.
-No matter how strange it feels at first, I promise you will eventually be comfortable with a scope in your hands.
-Interested in research?
-IU is home to the thought leaders in essentially every niche of gastroenterology and hepatology—from modeling drug-induced liver injury recovery to refining large colon polyp resection technique to predicting who gets post-ERCP pancreatitis.
+IU School of Medicine is home to the thought leaders in essentially every niche of gastroenterology and hepatology—from modeling drug-induced liver injury recovery to refining large colon polyp resection technique to predicting who gets post-ERCP pancreatitis.
 Want to clarify something you read in the guidelines?
 Just look around—many of our faculty write those guidelines.

-If you come to IU, you will not just graduate with the confidence to practice gastroenterology for your career, but you'll have gained a network of mentors and friends to help you for the rest of your life.
+If you come to IU School of Medicine, you will not just graduate with the confidence to practice gastroenterology for your career, but you'll have gained a network of mentors and friends to help you for the rest of your life.

 Good luck, and I hope to meet you!